gorphone/flutter_vibration/README.md

 A plugin for handling Vibration API on iOS and Android devices.
 [API docs.](https://pub.dartlang.org/documentation/vibration/latest/vibration/Vibration-class.html)

+###

+if you prefer Object-c than swift, use tag 1.0.3 please.

 ## Getting Started

 1. Add `vibration` to the dependencies section of `pubspec.yaml`.